Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Introduction

 as a motivation to investigate further the problem.
 As we will see there are other striking applications of these dimensional refinements than sole concentration.

-In many cases we will compare our inequalities with other recent extensions.
-The so-called Bakry-\'Emery criterion (or $\Gamma_2$-criterion) ensures that the measure $\mu$ with density $e^{-V}$ satisfies the logarithmic Sobolev inequality~\eqref{LS} and Talagrand inequality~\eqref{talaclass} as soon as the potential $V$ satisfies $\He{V}\geq R\,{\rm Id}_n$ with $R>0,$ as symmetric matrices.
-One of the goal of this paper is to extend the above dimensional inequalities under this condition with $R>0$ or only $\He{V}>0$.
+Finally recall that the so-called Bakry-\'Emery criterion (or $\Gamma_2$-criterion) ensures that the measure $\mu$ with density $e^{-V}$ satisfies the logarithmic Sobolev inequality~\eqref{LS} and Talagrand inequality~\eqref{talaclass} as soon as the potential $V$ satisfies $\He{V}\geq R\,{\rm Id}_n$ with $R>0,$ as symmetric matrices.
+One of the goals of this paper is to extend the above dimensional inequalities under this condition with $R>0$ or only $\He{V}>0$.
+For this we shall use multiple tools and we will compare our inequalities with other recent extensions.
 Applications to concentration inequalities and short and long time behaviour for the laws of solutions to stochastic differential equations are also given.